-According to the unofficial results of Tuesday’s primary election, the $250 million school bond referendum was approved with 69 percent of the vote.
+According to the unofficial results of the primary election on Tuesday, May 8, the $250 million school bond referendum was approved with 69 percent of the vote.
+Thank you, Gaston County, for supporting our schools!

-Statement about school bonds from Superintendent W. Jeffrey Booker
+Statement from Superintendent W. Jeffrey Booker (May 9, 2018)

 We are extremely pleased and grateful to our community for supporting the school bonds.
 All of the ‘yes’ votes are an investment in education, an investment in our children, and an investment in our future.